-Before you can explore the Desktop and Taskbar, you must know how to use your mouse.
+Before you can explore Windows much, you must know how to use your mouse.
 Your mouse is a pointing device.
 You use it to point to things on the computer screen.
-There are other kinds of pointing devices, like touch pads and game pads, which we will not discuss here.
+Other pointing devices like touch pads and game controllers are described in the lesson Computer Basics: Input: Pointing Devices.

 A mouse has at least two buttons - left and right.
 Most have a middle button or a scroll wheel between the left and right buttons.
 Some mice have several other buttons that can be programmed for special functions, especially for games.